dotnet/aspnetcore/docs/ReferenceResolution.md

 2. Run `darc update-dependencies --channel '.NET Core 3 Dev'`
    * Use `'.NET Core 3 Release'` in a `release/3.0-*` branch
 3. `git diff` to confirm the tool's changes
-4. Proceed with usual commit and PR&hellip;
+4. Proceed with usual commit and PR